Volkswagen Passat (B8)

-The Volkswagen Passat (B8) is a mid-size car/large family car manufactured by Volkswagen that is available in a 4-door saloon and a 5-door estate body style sold as "Variant" in some markets.
+The Volkswagen Passat (B8) is a mid-size car / large family car (D-segment) manufactured by Volkswagen from 2014 to 2023, replacing the Passat B6/B7 models.
+It is available in a 4-door saloon and a 5-door estate sold as "Variant" in some markets.
 It was first introduced at the Volkswagen Design Center Potsdam on 3 July 2014.
-The B8 is the eighth-generation model in the Volkswagen Passat series and the first passenger vehicle of Volkswagen Group to be based on a stretched version of the MQB platform.
-The Passat Variant shares its platform with the Tiguan.
+The B8 is the eighth-generation model in the Volkswagen Passat series and the first passenger vehicle of Volkswagen Group to be based on an enlarged version of the MQB platform.

-A facelift model was announced in 2019, with minor exterior changes, updated engine line-up (the BiTDI engine was dropped), and updated interior, with touch controls for the multimedia and steering controls.
+A facelift model was revealed in February 2019, changes include updated front and rear fascias with new lighting, the interior received the MIB3 infotainment system and updated graphics from the instrument cluster, new safety features, and updated engine line-up.

-The B8 is assembled in the Emden and Zwickau Volkswagen production plants in Germany.
+For the European market, the B8 was assembled in the Emden and Zwickau Volkswagen production plants in Germany.
 Sales of European domestic market models began in November 2014.

 The GTE, a plug-in hybrid version, was introduced at the 2014 Paris Motor Show for sale during the second half of 2015 in Europe.